DADEVFA/Milestone2/README.md

 - Works on all pages.
 - All links in menu works correctly.
 - The Theme Switch button works.
-- Landscape mode is not perfect, but it does fullfill it's purpose.

 ### Home:
 - Looks good on all devices, and browsers.